adhiraj2001/DontKnow/README.md

 - This data is simultaneously outputted to the final DB, and logs for this process are maintained.
 - Upon completion, a summary of this process, containing the final schema, execution logs, and other details, will be generated.
 At the end of this step, user is able to obtain a final DB from their raw data and JSON schema.

+## Non Functional requirements

+### Reusability

+- The logic that is used for parsing the data from a specific format can be reused for parsing other formats of data .
+- This helps in maintaining the code for a long time and also helps in the process of debugging .

+### Storage

+- All the data that we recieve will be parsed and stored in a MySQL database .
+We are using MySQL to make the data more related to each other and put some logic into it .

+### Users

+- There is only one type of user who needs to upload the data and it will be parsed , validated and then ingested into the database if the data provided is valid .

 ## Technical Requirements

 Most tasks in this project will be implemented in Python.